core-unit-bioinformatics/template-snakemake/docs/template/autodoc.md

 ### Documentation level: GLOBALOBJ

-1. DOC_RECORDER
+1. DOCREC
     - datatype: <class 'snakemake.workflow.DocRecorder'>
+    - documentation: Alias/short hand for DOC_RECORDER.
+2. DOC_RECORDER
+    - datatype: <class 'snakemake.workflow.DocRecorder'>
     - documentation: Instance of the `DocRecorder` class that is globally available to record documentation *in place*.
 The DocRecorder class has three member functions to record documentation about 'objects' (in the Python sense) in module contexts.
 At the beginning of each module, call the function `DOC_RECORDER.add_module_doc(...)` to start a new module context.
 After that, call the function `DOC_RECORDER.add_member_doc(...)` for each member (everything except functions/methods) of the module that you want to document.
 For functions and object methods, call `DOC_RECORDER.add_function_doc(...)`.
 The documentation is dumped as a Markdown file and thus supports (basic) Markdown syntax for emphasis etc. In order to generate the documentation, execute the workflow with the target rule `run_build_docs`.
-2. DOCREC
+3. DocContext
-    - datatype: <class 'snakemake.workflow.DocRecorder'>
+    - datatype: <class 'enum.EnumType'>
-    - documentation: Alias/short hand for DOC_RECORDER.
+    - documentation: Enum listing the different documentation contexts.
+The context is used to sort the dumped documentation Markdown file into `docs/<context>/autodoc.md`.
+The currently supported contexts are: (1) TEMPLATE; (2) WORKFLOW
-3. DocLevel
+4. DocLevel
     - datatype: <class 'enum.EnumType'>
     - documentation: Enum listing the different documentation levels such as USERCONFIG and GLOBALVAR that need to be specified when documenting module 'members' and 'functions'.
 See documentation of the DOC_RECORDER object for more details.
 The currently supported levels are: (1) USERCONFIG; (2) TARGETRULE; (3) GLOBALVAR; (4) GLOBALFUN; (5) GLOBALOBJ; (6) OBJMETHOD; (7) DEVONLY